Jump to content

 Forums

-1. Bad Novel Writing Advice - Cash and Coffee Contest
+2. Bad Novel Writing Advice - Will it Never End?

 Putrid Advice The best "bad novel writing advice" articles culled from Novel Writing on Edge.
-The point isn't to axe grind, rather to warn writers about the many horrid and writer-crippling viruses that float about like asteroids of doom in the novel writing universe.
-All topics are unlocked and open for comment.
+The point isn't to axe grind, rather to warn writers about the many writer-crippling viruses that float about like asteroids of doom.
+And check out what Isabel says.
+OMG!

 att.jpg Don't Outline the Novel?